sleeptoken/zettelkasten/Tags/docker.md

 #### Docker-compose.yml files

 One file to rule them all.
 The formatting of a _docker-compose.yml_ file is different to that of a Dockerfile.
 It is important to note that YAML requires indentation
+_Check out the [compose file](https://docs.docker.com/compose/compose-file/) documentation for all possible instructions._
+### Sockets

+When you install Docker, there are two programs that get installed:

+1. The Docker Client
+2. The Docker Server

+Docker works in a client/server model.
+Docker achieves this communication using something called a socket.
+Sockets are an essential feature of the operating system that allows data to be communicated.

+ A socket can either be a network connection or what is represented as a file.
+What's important to know about sockets is that they allow for Interprocess Communication (IPC).
+This simply means that processes on an operating system can communicate with each other!

+In the context of Docker, the Docker Server is effectively just an API.
+The Docker Server uses this API to **listen** for requests, whereas the Docker Client uses the API to **send** requests.

+we can interact with the Docker Server using commands like `curl` or an API developer tool such as Postman.

 ### References
 [TryHackMe | Intro to Docker](https://tryhackme.com/room/introtodockerk8pdqk)